Gross Development Value Calculator

 Example: 12-unit residential development, 350k average per unit.
 GDV = 4.2M.
 Sales costs 5% (210k agent fees + legal + transaction costs).
 Net realisation = 3.99M.
 Compare to total development cost (land + build + finance + fees).
 If margin too thin: don't proceed.

 GDV estimation methods: (1) Comparable sales (recent similar properties in area).
 (2) Per-square-foot rates (500/sqft for new build × 1,000 sqft units).
 (3) Yield-based (if BTL: rent × 20-25 multiple).
-Always verify with multiple sources - over-optimistic GDV is the most common development failure cause.
+Verification against multiple sources matters, since over-optimistic GDV is the most common cause of development failure.
 Reduce headline comp prices 5-10% for conservative case.
 Better to underwrite conservative GDV and exceed than vice versa.

 Quick example